modolabs/Kurogo-Mobile-Web/doc/Guide/moduleemergency.rst

 =================================

 In order to use the emergency module, you must first setup the connection to your data.
-At minimum you need to configure the RSS feed which gives the most recent emergency information, by editing the `notice` section of *config/feeds/emergency.ini*.
+If you want to display an emergency notice you will need to include a `notice` section in *config/feeds/emergency.ini*.
+In the `notice` section you will need to configure the url for the emergency notice RSS feed.

-* If you are using the add-on emergency drupal module, you can set the RSS_URL to "http://YOUR_DRUPAL_SERVER_DOMAIN/emergency-information-v1", where YOUR_DRUPAL_SERVER_DOMAIN.
+* If you are using the add-on emergency drupal module, you can set the BASE_URL to "http://YOUR_DRUPAL_SERVER_DOMAIN/emergency-information-v1", where YOUR_DRUPAL_SERVER_DOMAIN.
-  Otherwise just set the RSS_URL to the appropriate RSS feed.
+  Otherwise just set the BASE_URL to the appropriate RSS feed.

 If you also want to include emergency contact phone numbers, you will need to include a `contacts` section in *config/feeds/emergency.ini*